commonsharp/SurvivalProject-Server/README.md

 * Fixed the bug where you had to change items once before clicking ready in a room.
 * Fixed a bug where avatar items didn't work properly.

+**Spring cleaning:**
+A big change in the code, resulting in a cleaner and a better code.

+* Added LoginHandler, LobbyHandler and GameHandler to extend GenericHandler.

 # 23/03/2017
 * Added b6oy's encryption/decryption methods.
 The game now works with his client as well (win10 executable).
 * Changed the messages format info file.